 Here is just one example of what that fabulous luxury hotel barge cruise in France is like:

-Hotel Barge Saraphina
+Hotel Barge L’Art de Vivre

 Life on board consists of indolent mornings spent lounging on deck keeping up with the heron count – in this rural part of France there is an abundance of bird life and cormorants and egrets (not to mention the ducklings!) make regular appearances too.
 Alternatively, you can stroll down the towpath to practice your French with the lock keepers, or hop on a bicycle and explore the local villages.
-During the afternoons you might indulge yourself with a visit to a local attraction such as the wine town of Minerve, which has been designated as one of the most beautiful in France.
+During the afternoons you might indulge yourself with a visit to a local attraction – who could resist the chance to go wine tasting in Chablis?

-These lazy days on Saraphina, drifting through some of the most languidly beautiful landscapes and offset with just the right amount of cultural stimulation, will surely work their magic and leave you feeling renewed and replenished.
+These lazy days on L’Art de Vivre, drifting through some of the most languidly beautiful landscapes and offset with just the right amount of cultural stimulation, will surely work their magic and leave you feeling renewed and replenished.
 The countryside, the culture and the cuisine really are the stuff of which dreams are made and when you surface at the end of a memorable week, you will probably find yourself wanting to dream again.

 ► Make an enquiry to get a firm quotation for this or any other hotel barge for the time of year that interests you.